1970 at a glance:

 The End of the Long and Winding Road

-To a non-Beatles fan, this is ho-hum information, but to a kid who'd embraced the entire Beatle culture, and for someone who lived, and breathed them, and worshiped them as heroes, this was devastating news.
+To a non-Beatles fan, this is ho-hum information, but to a kid who'd embraced the entire Beatle culture, and for someone who lived with them through the years, this was devastating news.
 The end of The Beatles even made it to our nightly news station.
 Word of the event hit England even harder than it did for us here stateside.
-The Fab Four were, after all, Great Britain's native sons.beatles breakukp reaction
+The Fab Four were after all Great Britain's native sons.

 Fortunately, I'd had a bit of premonition that this was coming; the album "Abbey Road" was too perfect, even more perfect than the engineering and production excellence of Sgt.
 Pepper.
 Abbey Road was sheer brilliance.
 The record concluded its second side with an inspiring jam session that sounded, in a word, epic.
 It felt like a swan song, and as I listened to the record over and over, I had a sense, that on a very unique level, they were saying goodbye to us.

 The next Beatles release came in February as an odd hits-based LP that contained the full studio version of their monster success "Hey Jude".
-Bearing that song as its title, the LP consisted of filler Side B tunes, and some previous earlier hits.
+Bearing that song as its title, the LP consisted of side B filler tunes, and some previous earlier hits.
+In short, for me it was a complete waste of time, effort and money.
 The record only made me suspicious.
 They'd never done anything as odd as this before, so why now?
 This was a record that felt as unplanned, and uninspired as any could be.
 My first thought of the album was "they forgot to put Hey Jude on the White Album, so they had to create a quick release to put it onto."
 However, it also had the hit song "The Ballad of John and Yoko", which was a fun song despite the fact that it was a paean to John's Ono transference.

 Still, with, or without The Beatles life went on.